ayazhankadessova/python-bit/README.md

 ## Feb 15

 - [ ] Remove headers from assignments
+- [ ] list of schools in HK
+- [ ] lesson progress -> just show if student has this assignment as completed assignment
+- [ ] fetchClassroomAndCurriculum twice -> hooks
+- [ ] fetch classrooms doesnt get updated

 ## Later

 - [ ] get assignment expectedOutput from firestore [fastapi]